 The goal of this category was to evaluate a measure of inclusivity for each provider.
-Debt relief companies that offered services or resources in Spanish received the highest ranking.
-Those providers without any specific mention of this on their websites received the lowest rankings.
+Debt relief companies offering services or resources in Spanish received the highest ranking.
+Providers without any specific mention of this on their websites received the lowest rankings.

 We evaluated the types of services each debt relief company offered.
 Our primary focus was on the types of debt each company accepts, if you need a minimum amount of debt to qualify, and whether the company frequently offers referrals for credit counseling.

 The three main debt relief service aspects we evaluated included:

 - Types of eligible debt